Preparing for Winter

 Older horses need special attention

-Your older horse may need a joint supplement along with vitamin C for collagen production (the protein found in bones and joints), since less vitamin C is produces as horses age.
+Your older horse may need a joint supplement along with vitamin C to help produce collagen (the protein found in bones and joints), since less vitamin C is produced by the body as horses age.

-For the hard keeper, be sure there is no competition from younger, more aggressive horses for hay.
-Feed a senior feed, along with added flaxseed meal.
+For the aged hard keeper (or any hard keeper, for that matter), be sure there is no competition from more aggressive horses for hay.
+Feed a senior feed, along with added ground flaxseed.
 And be sure to check your horse’s teeth.
 Poor dental health is the number one reason for weight loss in older horses.

 Winter has its challenges.
 If you’re living in a warm, southern climate, you don’t experience the blizzards found in the north, but the weather changes can still impact your horse in a variety of ways.
 Here are some things that every horse owner needs to consider: